 If, after the assessment and evaluation process, osteopathic care is deemed appropriate, your practitioner will discuss the line of action they intend to take and the treatment that they consider to be most appropriate.
 Animal osteopathy includes a wide range of treatment modalities, which range from the very subtle (such as cranial osteopathy) through to direct mobilisations.
 However, we would remind readers that whilst cranial osteopathy may appear subtle and gentle, it can have powerful lasting effects.
 Such effects (and those associated with any other form of treatment that has been administered), should be discussed with you in advance, so that you can support your animal as required after treatment.

-In addition to treatment, your AO practitioner will provide you with an outline of their treatment and management plan, so that you know what to expect, how long the process is likely to take and what costs could be involved.
+In addition to treatment, a professionally trained practitioner should provide you with an outline of their treatment and management plan, so that you know what to expect, how long the process is likely to take and what costs could be involved.
 Furthermore, you should be given home advice as pertinent and, where appropriate, rehabilitation exercises.
 Sometimes this require owner’s to purchase items such as a wobble board, balance pad or TheraBand exercise bands.

-Typically, an AO practitioner, would treat an animal 2-3 times under a consider treatment plan, before reconsidering their approach.
+Typically, a Functional Osteopathic Practitioner, would treat an animal 2-3 times under a consider treatment plan, before reconsidering their approach – if necessary.
 This is to allow the animal’s body to adapt to any treatment that has been performed and recover from any minor side-effects that they may have experienced.
 However, if within this time, the animal’s picture worsens (or remains exactly the same), it would it’s typical for the practitioner to do one of two things.
 1. Fully reassess the animal and re-adapt their treatment plan or 2.
 Refer back to the vet for further investigations and a second opinion.
 It would be unprofessional for any AO practitioner to continue treating an animal who is not making positive progress.

 If you have any concerns relating to a practitioner, you are welcome to reach out to us, or go directly to the Association of Animal osteopaths (AAO).

-If you would like to stay in touch, to hear more about our courses, please complete the form below and we’ll pop you on our mailing list.
-If you have a specific question, please email us on email@example.com.
+If you would like to stay in touch, to hear more about our courses, please click on the image below and complete the simple form.
+If you have a specific question, please email us on firstname.lastname@example.org.
 We never share your data with external organisations and you can cancel your subscription any time you like.